jflamy/owlcms4/docs/Heroku.md

 - Create a free account.
 Remember the login and password information.

 - Create an app -- this is the name under which your cloud copy of owlcms will be known.
 Pick an available name, typically the name of your club or federation.
+In the rest of this example, we will use a dummy name `myHerokuAppName`

   ![0-createNewApp](img\Heroku\0-createNewApp.png)